ImageMagick/Usage-Markdown/basics/index.md

 #### HDRI File Formats {#hdri_formats}

-Of course saving a image that contains very small, large or negative values into a normal image file format will also be clipped, quantized, and even color reduced, for the same reasons as above.
+Of course saving an image that contains very small, large or negative values into a normal image file format will also be clipped, quantized, and even color reduced, for the same reasons as above.
 As such if you need to save images that have not been 'normalized' back into a 0 to 'Quantum Range' scale, then you will need to use one of the rare floating point image file formats.

 Some image formats that can handle floating point values (without clipping or rounding) include, [NetPBM PFM](../formats/#netpbm).
 This is the only image file format that does not require any extra special options.